Garyfgeor/Database-for-Flight-Booking/README.md

 SQL database connected with Microsoft Access.
-The Drive contains the Microsoft Access file(with the database), the report in Greek, the ER diagram and the history of the PostgreSQL commands so someone to create the same database.
+The repository contains the Microsoft Access file(with the database), the report in Greek, the ER diagram(in png and erx(from ER2SQL) format) and the history of the PostgreSQL commands so someone to create the same database.